How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 40 minutes Print

 1. Cut the meat into thin strips and fry for two minutes in a small amount of vegetable oil in a hot frying pan.
-Tool Ceramic Knife Japanese ceramic knives are made from zircon oxide, a material that occupies a place in the middle between steel and diamond on the hardness scale.
-Moreover, they are lighter than metal ones, do not oxidize products, do not absorb odors and do not require sharpening for at least three years.
+Tool Ceramic Knife Japanese ceramic knives are made from zircon oxide, a material that falls midway between steel and diamond on the hardness scale.
+Moreover, they are lighter than metal ones, do not oxidize food, do not absorb odors and do not require sharpening for at least three years.

-2. Add finely chopped cabbage to the meat.
-Salt, pepper with black and cayenne pepper, stir, reduce heat and simmer for about ten minutes.
+2. Add finely shredded cabbage to the meat.
+Add salt, black pepper and cayenne pepper, stir, reduce heat and simmer for ten minutes.
 Remove from heat, transfer to a separate container and let cool.

 Crib How to prepare garlic

 5. Beat two eggs, a pinch of salt and two tablespoons of water and fry several thin omelettes from this mixture.
-Wait for the omelets to cool, roll them into a tube and cut into thin noodles.
+Wait until the omelets have cooled, roll them into a tube and cut into thin noodles.

 6. Add four tablespoons of soy sauce, one tablespoon of sugar, one tablespoon of salt, two tablespoons of vinegar to ice water, mix well.

-7. Arrange in serving cups a little beef stew with cabbage, chopped omelet, noodles and vegetable salad, pour them with a mixture of water, soy sauce and vinegar and serve.
+7. Place a little bit of beef stewed with cabbage, chopped omelet, noodles and vegetable salad into portioned cups, pour a mixture of water, soy sauce and vinegar over them and serve.

 Ingredients for Kuksu